gruhn/typescript-sudoku/README.md

 > = [ X1, X2, X3 ]
 ```

-Guess how many parameters the full 9-by-9 sudoku needs.
+Guess how many parameters the full 9-by-9 Sudoku needs.

 A problem is that we have to provide these type parameters now when we create `BabySudoku` values: